 It’s a book that forces you out of your head and into action.
 This means ignoring all those limiting thoughts in your head, like you don’t have time to do something or you aren’t smart enough.

 I used The 5 Second Rule when I started this website as a hobby/side hustle and now it’s my full-time job!
-So, I definitely recommend it to anyone really struggling to get over those mental roadblocks to achieve a particular goal.
+So, I recommend it to anyone struggling to get over those mental roadblocks to achieve a particular goal.

 10% Happier by Dan Harris